-In this section, we evaluate the performance of \sys and the baselines on the TPC-H and TPC-DS under the original setting.
-These experiments are conducted on Hardware Scenario A in Table \ref{tab:hardware_scenarios} with a data scale of 600GB.
-We adopt a leave-one-out pattern, utilizing historical data from 31 distinct tasks.
-Under this setting, the historical repository contains source tasks from the same benchmark as the target, providing the most abundant prior knowledge.
-Consequently, \sys can perform fidelity partitioning and MFO at the very beginning of the tuning process.
+This section evaluates \sys on TPC-H and TPC-DS with Hardware Scenario A and 600GB data.
+We adopt a leave-one-out pattern, where each target task uses histories from the other 31 tasks.
+Since the repository includes source tasks with the same query set as the target, \sys can leverage historical knowledge to activate fidelity partitioning and MFO from the beginning.